apache/nuttx/boards/arm/s32k1xx/s32k148evb/README.txt

     nsh:
     ---
       Configures the NuttShell (nsh) located at apps/examples/nsh.
-Support for builtin applications is enabled, but in the base configuration no builtin applications are selected.
+Support for builtin applications is enabled, but in the base configuration but the builtin applications selected is the "Hello, World!" example.